junxit/us-congress-bills-117/metadata.md

 - 2021-04-28 — Introduced in House
 - 2021-04-28 — Introduced in House
 - 2021-04-28 — Referred to the House Committee on Natural Resources.
+- 2021-06-16 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2021-06-16 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2021-06-16 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2021-06-16 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2021-07-29 — Subcommittee Hearings Held.
+- 2022-01-19 — Committee Consideration and Mark-up Session Held.
+- 2022-01-19 — Ordered to be Reported by the Yeas and Nays: 23 - 18.
+- 2022-01-19 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2022-01-19 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2022-01-19 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2022-01-19 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2022-11-16 — Placed on the Union Calendar, Calendar No. 412.
+- 2022-11-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-571.
+- 2022-11-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-571.